Corbett · North-West Highlands

 - How hard is Meall a' Ghiuthais (Meall a' Ghiubhais)?

-- Meall a' Ghiuthais (Meall a' Ghiubhais) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 781m of ascent and takes most walkers 6-9 hours.
+- We grade Meall a' Ghiuthais (Meall a' Ghiubhais) at 3/5, which puts it in moderately challenging territory.
+The usual route is around 16km with 781m of climbing; allow 6-9 hours.
 Terrain: The Mountain Trail is famously well-engineered with stone steps and gravel surface — one of the finest interpreted paths in Scotland.

-- Where do I park for Meall a' Ghiuthais (Meall a' Ghiubhais)?
+- Where should I park to climb Meall a' Ghiuthais (Meall a' Ghiubhais)?

 - Standard parking is at NH001650 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Meall a' Ghiuthais (Meall a' Ghiubhais)?
+- When should I climb Meall a' Ghiuthais (Meall a' Ghiubhais)?

 - The standard good-weather months for Meall a' Ghiuthais (Meall a' Ghiubhais) are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.